 Knowing details about both funnels can help you create more effective strategies and content to serve customer needs.
 We’ll explain that here.

 Both funnels focus on a customer who might purchase a product or service.
 But their goals are slightly different.

 The marketing funnel (also known as the buyer’s journey) is about the customer’s path from brand awareness to loyalty and advocacy.
 This requires various marketing techniques, including advertising, PR, and content marketing.
 The sales funnel focuses on converting a prospect into a customer.
 It has a more narrow purpose, that of turning a prospect into a customer.

-Also called Attention, this is the first stage of the funnel, where customers gain awareness of a product or service, through a blog post, an ad, social media post or other technique.
-In fact, 88% of marketers say content marketing is the most effective way to create brand awareness, according to a survey by the Content Marketing Institute.
+Also called Attention, this is the first stage of the funnel, where customers gain awareness of a product or service through a blog post, an ad, a social media post, or other techniques.
+In fact, 88 percent of marketers say content marketing is the most effective way to create brand awareness, according to a survey by the Content Marketing Institute.

 At this point, the customer has made a purchase and is now using your product or service.
 This stage is also known as Loyalty, and it’s something you should maintain with content and support.
 Doing so helps a customer buy from you again.
 It also encourages the customer to tell others about the product/service.

 As a content marketer, your role is to create content that addresses the needs of customers in each stage of the marketing funnel.

 The Sales Funnel